IsshikiHugh/LearningHumans/README.md

 >
 > 👋 Welcome!
 I hope this project will help you!
 >
-> 📖 As a newbie to this field, I can't ensure a comprehensive guide here.
+> 📖 As a newbie to this field, I can't ensure a comprehensive guidance here.
 But I think it's a good way to improve for the better through sharing what I've learned.
 I will try my best to improve this project.
 If you find any mistakes (anything) or have any suggestions, please feel free to open issues or PRs.
 Thanks!
 >
-> ✨ Things you will meet actually will be more complex then I present here.
-It's quite important for you to learn how to solve specific problems you meet.
-For instance, many researcher will use their own variation of SMPL model instead to meet their specific needs.
+> ✨ Problems you will actually meet will be more complex then I present here.
+It's quite important for you to learn how to solve the specific problems.
+For instance, many researcher will use their own variation of SMPL model instead, as they may have specific needs.

 ## Preparation